AzureAD/microsoft-authentication-library-for-js/1-Authentication/4-sign-in-device-code/README.md

 1. Open the `App\authConfig.js` file.
 1. Find the key `Enter_the_Tenant_Id_Here` and replace the existing value with your Azure AD tenant/directory ID.
-1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-node-console` app copied from the Azure portal.
+1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-node-headless` app copied from the Azure portal.

 ### Step 4: Running the sample